ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d5- - - day planning.md

 - 11h code freeze
   - Full test on production (test all the functionality)
+  - From that moment on, we should make further changes on production.
+  - All working fine ?
+Drop a line to your TA "all working fine, I don't make further changes on production"
+  - Critical bugs or problems ?
+Pls report by 11:30h.

 - Afternoon: prepare presentation, slides & readme, or just enjoy